eslint/rfcs/designs/2023-test-rule-errors/README.md

     you can remove this section.
 -->

-1. Are we satisfied with the proposed [API](#detailed-design)?
-For transparency, there's an alternative design in the [Alternatives](#alternatives) section.
-2. Have we come up with the ideal [implementation](#implementation)?
+1. Have we come up with the ideal [implementation](#implementation)?
-3. Are there other kinds of exceptions we want to allow to be tested?
+2. Are there other kinds of exceptions we want to allow to be tested?
 The current approach essentially defines an allowlist of exceptions that are testable so that users can't test irrelevant exceptions (and so that we don't unnecessarily expose exceptions that are subject to change in our API).
 Note that we can add more exceptions later if we determine a need.
-4. The current proposal doesn't change the structure of test cases much, so it's not anticipated that it will have any meaningful impact on a future not-yet-designed [snapshot testing](https://github.com/eslint/eslint/issues/14936) feature, but it's worth considering.
+3. It's unlikely but worth considering whether this feature would make it more difficult to support [snapshot testing](https://github.com/eslint/eslint/issues/14936).
-5. The property `fatal: true` is used internally to represent parsing errors.
+4. The property `fatal: true` is used internally to represent parsing errors.
 Could overloading that cause any problem or confusion?
 Note that we don't want to allow testing syntax/parsing errors.
-Also note that parsing errors and the exceptions being tested are both fatal exceptions, so it could make sense to use the same property name, as long as it doesn't cause problems. `error` or `exception` are alternative names which mean the same thing, but having multiple property names that mean the same thing could also be confusing.
+Also note that parsing errors and the exceptions being tested are both fatal exceptions, so it could make sense to use the same property name, as long as it doesn't cause problems. `error`, `exception`, `throws` are alternative names which mean the same thing, but having multiple property names that mean the same thing could also be confusing.

 ## Help Needed